 Though they don't look like much right out of the box, essentially made of a few thin layers of foam with webbing straps, our testers were pleasantly surprised how well they slipped right on and immediately felt comfortable.
 The texture of the upper layer is soft and supple.
 The light, Z-pattern webbing straps aren't sharp at all and rest comfortably over your foot, and there is a slight heel cup to keep your heel in place.
-Even after weeks of wear, our testers experienced no rubbing or chaffing and developed no hot spots or blisters from these soft sandals.
+Our testers experienced no rubbing or chaffing and developed no hot spots or blisters from these soft sandals even after weeks of wear.

 This "barefoot" design really allows you to feel what's underneath your foot, which is desirable to some but not all.
 Because these sandals are a mere 10 millimeters thick, you will still feel sharp rocks or sticks under your foot which, to the unaccustomed, will be uncomfortable.
 It's also worth considering the potential adjustment period for minimalist shoes such as these, especially if you are used to more supportive footwear.
 If you have arch-support needs or prefer more cushioning for long walks on the pavement around town, you might want to look elsewhere.

-We also loved being able to wear socks with these sandals, which might not gain you the most style points but is definitely a plus for when you're getting camp set up at night, and it starts to get chilly.
+We also loved wearing socks with these sandals, which might not gain you the most style points but is definitely a plus for when you're getting camp set up at night, and it starts to get chilly.

-This shoe loses points in this category, however, because of its smooth footbed that makes the shoe a bit slippery underfoot.
+However, this shoe loses points in this category because of its smooth footbed that makes the shoe a bit slippery underfoot.
 When it gets wet, it becomes a challenge to keep your foot in place, and there are better options if you are looking for a sturdy creek-crossing or water activity-specific shoe.

 The Xero is minimalist in many ways, including adjustability.
 This, however, is not a bad thing, as the simple Z-pattern webbing is a breeze to cinch tight with a mere pull of the strap.
 This webbing is redirected through a piece of rubber at the toe bed, allowing you to pull it tighter around the front of your foot if so desired.

 The back of the foot is supported by a heel strap that cinches closed with velcro.
-All of the straps are soft and comfortable against the skin and never feel like they are digging into your foot.
+The straps are soft and comfortable against the skin and never feel like they are digging into your foot.

 To assess the stability of this sandal, we took it on all different types of trail, from scree to talus to dirt, uphill, and downhill, and noted how well our feet stayed in place.
 We assessed whether there was a gap between the foot and the footbed and how much the foot tended to slide forward when walking downhill.

 This shoe did moderately well in this category but cannot stand up to the heavier and beefier models out there that offer more support.
 When walking downhill, our feet tended to slide forward no matter how much we adjusted the strap, and the soft material of the footbed made our feet tend to slide slightly when encountering rough terrain.
 However, this barefoot, minimalist design also has its strengths.
-Because the shoe is so thin and flexible, you can really feel the changing terrain underneath you which encourages better balance and allows you to really grip the rocks or slopes or trails you encounter.
+Because the shoe is so thin and flexible, you can really feel the changing terrain underneath you, which encourages better balance and allows you to grip the rocks, slopes, or trails you encounter.

 While this is not the shoe you would want to wear on rough and technical hikes or backpacking, it is a fantastic shoe for light hikes, easy creek-crossings, to wear around camp, and to waltz into town for a beer when you're done.
 We love this shoe for its versatility.
 It performs well enough to meet simple needs in the backcountry, is supremely comfortable for lounging around camp with a pair of socks after a long day in boots, and even looks good enough to pair with some jeans to run errands in town.